umbcdata602/howtos/README.md

     * Click "Make Available" in the dropdown menu to "deploy" the test
         * The text under the test name should change to indicate know it's status
         * For example, it will display the time the test will be made available, etc.

+# HOWTO: Start a Blackboard Collaborate Ultra session

+Start in the left-hand menu

+* Control Panel > Course Tools > Blackboard Collaborate Ultra
+* Click "Create Session"
+* Add the title of the session, then other options appear
+* Change "Guest role" to "Presenter" in the dropdown menu on the right
+* Change End time to 9:00pm
+* Copy the "Guest link" to the clipboard and email it to all the students
+* Return to the Blackboard Ultra page and click on the session that I just created

+# HOWO: Compute/review grades

+Start in the left-hand menu

+* Control Panel > Grade Center
+* Click "Tests" or "Full Grade Center" to see a list of students and their grades.

 # HOWTO: Load a file into Colab from your Google Drive